DavisVaughan/extrachecks/README.md

     for” seemed redundant.
 I changed it to “Construct Modeling Packages” and was accepted.

--   You generally have to put all software / package names in quotes.
+-   You generally have to put all software and R package names in single quotes, this rule also applies to the Description section.
+For example, the riingo package is an interface to Tiingo’s stock price
-    For example, the riingo package is an interface to Tiingo’s stock price api:
+    api:
     <https://github.com/business-science/riingo/blob/a19c662d9a2acb526a15d119e00afcd3fdc7c24c/DESCRIPTION#L3>

 -   An initial package submission was rejected with the request to